Limmen/csle/README.md

 2. **Setup the configuration**

-- Setup your configuration (e.g define username and passwords) by editing the config file `csle/config.json`
+- Setup your configuration (e.g define default username and passwords for the management system) by editing the config file `csle/config.json`

 3. **Clone the repository, set CSLE_HOME environment variable and setup logging directory**